 For a detailed treatment of GR8’s full factor set, regression methodology, and empirical validation, download the whitepaper “Introducing GR8 – A new approach to factor risk management”.

-To discuss how GR8 applies to your specific portfolio and risk management framework, talk to a CWAN expert.
+To discuss how GR8 applies to your specific portfolio and risk management framework, talk to a Clearwater expert.